Samsung Black Friday 2021: Exclusive Early Access to the Best Deals

-Samsung Black Friday: Exclusive Early Access to the Best Deals on TVs, Watches, Phones and More
+Samsung Black Friday: Exclusive Early Access to the Best Deals on Robot Vacuums, TVs, Phones and More

-Now that November has officially arrived, Samsung is getting in the holiday spirit and giving ET's readers exclusive, early access to their Black Friday deals before anyone else.
+Holiday shopping has begun and Samsung is getting in the holiday spirit and giving ET's readers exclusive, early access to their Black Friday deals before anyone else.
 Early Black Friday deals at Best Buy and Amazon had us shopping deep discounts as early as October, but Samsung just gave us even more of an incentive to get a head-start on our holiday lists.

 Samsung's Black Friday 2021 sale has tons of great deals, including their top-selling and most popular items like the Note 20 Ultra and the Galaxy Book Pro.
 With shipping delays expected to make holiday shopping even more complicated this year, jump in early to get your gifts ready and score great prices, too.
-Like we've seen on Black Friday and Amazon Prime Day, the deals will go fast, so don't miss your chance to get exclusive early access to deals on a Samsung Galaxy Watch4 or Galaxy Buds Pro.
+Like we've seen on Black Friday and Amazon Prime Day, the deals will go fast, so don't miss your chance to get exclusive early access to deals on a Samsung Galaxy Watch4, Galaxy Buds Pro or a Jet Bot+ Robot Vacuum with Clean Station.

 Save on new phones, laptops, smartwatches, wireless earbuds and more -- and if you're looking to upgrade, Samsung is also offering huge discounts when you trade in an older model device.